 The McMinnville Campus student body is traditional for a college-going population – the average age is 20, with most students coming to Linfield directly from high school.
-The population of first-generation students averages around 20 percent of each entering class, with the population of U.S. students of color at 31 percent for the incoming class of 2015.
+The population of first-generation students averages around 20 percent of each entering class, with the population of U.S. students of color at 32 percent for the incoming class.

-Once on campus, students are highly involved in many of the 80 clubs and organizations, intercollegiate sports (Linfield offers 19 varsity sports), or the performing arts (there are nearly 20 musical groups and a robust theatre program).
+Once on campus, students are highly involved in many of the more than 50 clubs and organizations, intercollegiate sports (Linfield offers 19 varsity sports), or the performing arts (there are 14 musical groups and a robust theatre program).

 Students on the Portland Campus are focused on nursing and health care.
 As a transfer-only campus, the student body is more diverse in regard to age and educational and experiential backgrounds.
 Despite a smaller percentage living on campus, the size of classes and the campus makes for a close-knit and supportive community.
 Students are involved on campus and in the community through student government, clubs and activities sponsored by the college throughout the year.

-As a mostly online program, students in the Adult Degree Program are a diverse group.
+As an online program, students in the Division of Continuing Education are a diverse group.
 As a member of the Linfield community; however, students have access to the Linfield libraries, and for those in close proximity to campus, access to Linfield events.
-ADP students are also invited to participate in the college’s commencement with students from the McMinnville and Portland Campuses.
+DCE students are also invited to participate in the college’s commencement with students from the McMinnville and Portland Campuses.